 The CPA is monitoring the impact of COVID-19 for its members and the wider construction industry closely.
 We are working closely with other construction trade bodies and our membership to formulate appropriate responses and developing policy positions aimed at protecting the industry.
 This page provides the most up to date information, advice and resources relevant to our members.

 - The Prime Minister has announced a “New Deal” which delivers jobs, skills and infrastructure for Britain.
 At the centre of the government’s economic growth strategy is a commitment to 'Build Build Build'.
 Included in this announcement are reforms to the planning system, making it easier for commercial property to be converted inot residential housing.
 The Chancellor, Rishi Sunak, will also chair a new taskforce known as Project Speed which will be responsible for investment in infrastructure.
 Find out more.

-- In light of the government’s announcement on the easing of lockdown from July 4, the Construction Leadership Council (CLC) has updated its Site Operating Procedures - version 5.
+- In light of the government’s announcement on the easing of lockdown from July 4, the Construction Leadership Council (CLC) has updated its Site Operating Procedures - Version 5.

 We will continue to provide the latest and most pertinent updates and guidance on COVID-19 via this website and our weekly notes.
 Explore the tabs to find relevant resources, including the latest economic analysis on the impact of COVID-19, Government support and guidance and industry responses to the crisis.